CultivART program – Intern component

 Information:

-Identify the type of internship you are interested in and the Indigenous mentor you are looking for.
+Identify the type of internship you are interested in and the mentor you are looking for.
 Provide your description in written, video or audio format.

 • the type of organization you are looking for and why